Existence of weak solutions for fast diffusion equation with a divergence type of drift term: A priori estimates

 In this section, we study further properties of temporal and spatial derivatives of $\rho$, a weak solution of \eqref{FDE}-\eqref{FDE_bc_ic} with the initial data in $L^q$ for $q\geq 1$ based on the functional spaces from the energy estimates in Proposition~\ref{P:energy}.

-The following proposition is key for ensuring convergence of approximated solutions to weak solutions in appropriate functional classes.
-Moreover, it is comprehensive version that include earlier compactness results by the same authors (see \cite[Section~4.4]{HKK01} and \cite[Section~4.3]{HKK02}).
-In case $\nabla \cdot V = 0$, the condition on $V$ in \eqref{V:divfree:compact} is, in fact, where we can construct $L^q$-weak solutions of \eqref{FDE}-\eqref{FDE_bc_ic}.
-Furthermore, the same extended compactness argument also works for PME and the corresponding consequences are explained in Appendix~\ref{Appendix:PME}.
+The following proposition is key for ensuring the convergence of approximate solutions to weak solutions in appropriate functional classes.
+Moreover, it provides a comprehensive version of earlier compactness results by the same authors (see \cite[Section~4.4]{HKK01} and \cite[Section~4.3]{HKK02}).
+In the case \(\nabla\cdot V=0\), the condition on \(V\) in \eqref{V:divfree:compact} is precisely the condition under which we construct \(L^q\)-weak solutions of \eqref{FDE}--\eqref{FDE_bc_ic}.
+Furthermore, the same extended compactness argument also applies to the PME, and the corresponding consequences are explained in Appendix~\ref{Appendix:PME}.

 \begin{proposition} Suppose that $\{\rho_n\}$ is a sequence of regular solutions of \eqref{FDE}-\eqref{FDE_bc_ic} with a corresponding sequence of vector fields $\{ V_n \}$ under the same hypotheses as in Proposition~\ref{P:energy}. \begin{itemize} \item [(i)] Let $1-\frac{1}{d}<m<1$.
 For $q\geq 1$, suppose that $V_n$ satisfies \eqref{V:Lq-energy} and $\|V_n\|_{\mathsf{S}_{m,q}^{(q_1, q_2)}}$ is bounded.
 Then the following estimate holds: